shopware5/shopware/UPGRADE-5.3.md

     * `.checkbox--state`
 * Added new JavaScript method to register callbacks which fire after the main script was loaded asynchronously.
 Use `document.asyncReady()` to register your callback when using inline script.
 * Added missing dependency `jquery.event.move` to the `package.json` file.
+* Added template switch for `listing/index.tpl` to `listing/customer_stream.tpl` in case that the category contains a shopping world which is restricted to customer streams
+* Added `s_emarketing_vouchers.customer_stream_ids` column to restrict vouchers to customer streams.
+* Added `s_emotion.customer_stream_ids` column to restrict shopping worlds to customer streams.
+* Added database structure for new customer streams feature:
+    * `s_customer_search_index` - indexed search table for fast search access
+    * `s_customer_streams - list of all existing streams (`Shopware\Models\Customer\CustomerStream`)
+    * `s_customer_streams_mapping` - mapping between customer and assigned streams
+* Added new `Shopware\Bundle\CustomerSearchBundle` which defines how customers can be searched
+* Added new `Shopware\Bundle\CustomerSearchBundleDBAL` which allows to search for customers over dbal
+    * Executes an sql search in table `s_customer_search_index`
+* Added console command to generate customer stream search index: `sw:customer:search:index:populate`
+* Added console command to generate customer stream mapping table: `sw:customer:stream:index:populate`
+* Added `$withStreams = false` parameter in `Shopware\Bundle\EmotionBundle\Service\StoreFrontEmotionDeviceConfiguration::getCategoryConfiguration` which allows to consider customer streams for category emotions
+* Added flag `$hasCustomerStreamEmotion` in frontend/home/index.tpl to switch between emotions restricted to customer streams and those which are unrestricted
+* Added new route `Shopware_Controllers_Frontend_Listing::layoutAction` which loads the category page layout for customer streams.
+This route is called over {action ..} in case that the category contains an emotion with customer streams
+* Added new route `Shopware_Controllers_Frontend_Listing::listingAction` which loads the category product listing.This route is called over {action ..} in case that the category contains an emotion with customer streams
+* Added new entity `Shopware\Models\Customer\CustomerStream` for attribute single and multi selection.
+* Added new components for customer stream handling in `Shopware\Components\CustomerStream`

 ### Changes